estevaosaleme/kafka-connect-sandbox/README.md

-# Kafka Connect Testbed
+# Kafka Connect Sandbox

-This repository refers to the code mentioned in the article available at https://estevaosaleme.medium.com/a-testbed-for-kafka-connect-connectors-experimentation-804f412dc69b
+This repository refers to the code mentioned in the article available at https://estevaosaleme.medium.com/a-sandbox-for-kafka-connect-connectors-experimentation-2e41f99aae15

-### What does this testbed do?
+### What does this sandbox do?

 - Spin up Apache Kafka.
 - Build and spin up Kafka Connect.